Lilly Announces $35 Monthly Cap on Insulin in Response to COVID-19

 In response to the COVID-19 crisis, Lilly announced its new Insulin Value Program, which allows anyone who has commercial insurance or no insurance to fill his or her monthly prescription of Lilly insulin for $35.
 This program covers most Lilly insulins, including Humalog.
 The $35 cap applies regardless of number of insulin doses required.

-Effective immediately, consumers can access this program by calling Lilly’s Diabetes Solution Center at 833-808-1234.
-The Solution Center is open 8 am to 8 pm (EDT) Monday through Friday.
-Representatives will help you get a co-pay card, either through email or US mail, which can be used at the pharmacy.
+Effective immediately, consumers can access this program by visiting www.insulinaffordability.com and printing or downloading a PDF of the co-pay card to their mobile device.
+Alternatively, people can also call Lilly’s Diabetes Solution Center at 833-808-1234, open 8 am to 8 pm (EDT) Monday through Friday, where representatives will help you get a co-pay card, either through email or US mail, which can be used at the pharmacy.
 People who already have a Lilly co-pay card do not need to take any action – active cards have automatically been reset to a $35 co-pay.

 Lilly representatives at the Solution Center can also help you find other options.
 This is helpful for people who are ineligible for the Insulin Value Program, including those who are on government insurance (Medicaid, Medicare, etc.).
 Some of the alternative cost-saving options are: